Mofy: Merchandising

-"With an established appeal in a number of kawaii markets, not to mention excellent ratings on one of the UK's most popular children's programming strands, the time is right to announce the expansion of Mofy's presence in Europe – and where better to do so than at BLE?
-We look forward to meeting potential partners at BLE and telling them more about this uniquely appealing property."
+With an established appeal in a number of kawaii markets, not to mention excellent ratings on one of the UK's most popular children's programming strands, the time is right to announce the expansion of Mofy's presence in Europe – and where better to do so than at BLE?
+We look forward to meeting potential partners at BLE and telling them more about this uniquely appealing property.

-The merchandise had been releasing apps, books and magazines, sticker books, digital publications, and, of course, plush, stationery, back to school, bedding, bags and purses, personal care items, DVDs, apparel, activity books, games, puzzles, toys and accessories.
-The appeal promoted with magazines, shopping malls, celebrities and retail corners as well as popular Mofy-themed live appearances, special events and even exhibitions.
-This success has now been transitioned to international marketplaces.
+The merchandise has included apps, books and magazines, sticker books, digital publications, and a range of children's items, including plushes, stationery, school items, bedding, bags and purses, personal care items, DVDs, apparel, activity books, games, puzzles, toys, and accessories.
+Merchandise was promoted through magazines, shopping malls, celebrities, and retail corners, as well as with popular Mofy-themed live appearances, special events, and even exhibitions.
+This success has recently been expanded to international marketplaces.

 Broadcast

 The series is shown on several TV channels worldwide, among them: On Rai 2 and Rai YoYo in Italy, on NHK in Japan, on KiKA in Germany and Austria, in Channel 5's preschool block, Milkshake! in the United Kingdom, on Australian Broadcasting Company's ABC Kids in Australia, Jeem TV in Arabia, Azteca 7 in Mexico, Kuwait Television in Kuwait and Channel 12 (Israel) in Israel.
 NBCUniversal's Universal Kids acquired the series in the United States ran as the channel's shorts on May 20, 2019.
 In the United States, the show was available on the Nick Jr. Channel's Noggin video subscription service app from 2016 to 2018.